 - Pull out the waste water hose

-- Remove carriage bolts from your new washing machine
+- Removed carriage bolts from your new machine

 - Turn on water-in isolating valve

 - Spirit level

 Use our tool below and answer the questions to help you through each step of the way.

 Before you disconnect your washing machine, remember to empty it of any clothes that may be in the drum, and switch it off at the mains and unplug it.